Tariqe Fosu: 2021–22

-2022–23
+2022–23 and loans to Stoke City and Rotherham United

 Ahead of the 2022–23 season, Fosu was not called into Brentford's pre-season training camp in Germany and only appeared in two B team friendlies.
 He was not issued a squad number and entering the final year of his contract, he joined Championship club Stoke City on a season-long loan on 16 August 2022.
 Fosu immediately assumed a starting role and his October 2022 performances were recognised with the club's Player of the Month award.
 He made 20 appearances prior to being dropped to the bench at the turn of the year.
 On 20 January 2023, Fosu was recalled from the loan and immediately sent to Championship club Rotherham United on loan until the end of the 2022–23 season.
+He made 19 appearances and scored one goal during his spell.
+Fosu was released by Brentford when his contract expired and finished his career with the club on 63 appearances and five goals.

+Free agent

+In August 2023, Fosu seemed set to transfer to Turkish Süper Lig club Hatayspor, but the move did not materialise.
+After trialling with Charlotte FC and then training with former club Charlton Athletic in early 2024, he remained a free agent during the 2023–24 season.

+Northampton Town

+On 9 August 2024, Fosu signed a one-year contract with League One club Northampton Town on a free transfer.
+He made 37 appearances and scored four goals during the 2024–25 season in which the club narrowly avoided relegation.
+After "a 'lack of application' in training" led to him being dropped from the matchday squad for a number of late-season matches, manager Kevin Nolan cited that Fosu had then applied himself well.
+Fosu entered negotiations over a new contract at the end of the season, which proved fruitless and he departed the club when his contract expired.

 International career

 Fosu was capped by England at U18 level.
 He was called up to the Ghana squad for two 2021 Africa Cup of Nations qualifiers in March 2020, which were later postponed.
 Fosu made his first appearances for the team with starts in friendlies versus Mali and Qatar in October 2020 and he scored his first international goal in the latter match, with the opener in a 5–1 victory.
 Following appearances in a pair of 2021 Africa Cup of Nations qualifiers versus Sudan in November 2020, Fosu was removed from a training camp prior to a pair of friendly matches in June 2021.